ferociousfox/react-help-que/README.md

 * Pure functions' return values are determined using only provided input values.
 * Pure functions do not ever alter external state or application data.

+#### Single Responsibility Principle
+A component should ideally only do one thing.
+If it ends up growing, it should be decomposed into smaller subcomponents.

 __React functions cannot alter their props!__ This would break the second rule above.
 React components can only take their arguments (props), compose them together into a portion of the UI, and return the JSX results to be rendered.

+#### One-Way Data Flow
+React is all about one-way data flow down the component hierarchy, from the lowest common parent component.
+If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.

+#### Inverse Data Flow
+Callbacks fire whenever the state should be updated. onChange event on inputs will be notified of changes.
+The callbacks passed will call setState(), and the app will be updated.

+#### Props

 #### State
 If a component needs to alter data, that data must be stored in something called state; never a prop.
 We'll learn about state next week.
 But for now make sure your components never alter their props.
 Props are read-only!
+Components should only update their own state.
+To make your UI interactive, you need to be able to trigger changes to your underlying data model.
+React makes this easy with state.
+State is never:
+* passed in from a parent via props
+* changes
+* computed based on any other state or props in your component.
+State can be:
+* user input
+* info from APIs

 ### Components
 Basic building blocks of React apps.
 Everything in React is a component.